-No student in a public school or independent school shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.
+No student in a public school or independent school shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based

-Commented [SB19]: Not used in rule.
+Not used in rule.

-Commented [SB20]: Throughout the rule, duties are assigned to supervisory unions or supervisory districts, unless the Committee determined that Title 16 assigned or intended for the duty to remain at the school district or school level.
+Throughout the rule, duties are assigned to supervisory unions or supervisory districts, unless the Committee determined that Title 16 assigned or intended for the duty to remain at the school district or school level.

-Commented [SB21]: Committee wished to clarify how these rules apply to Approved Independent Schools seeking designation that they meet Education Quality Standards pursuant to 16 VSA 165.
+Committee wished to clarify how these rules apply to Approved Independent Schools seeking designation that they meet Education Quality Standards pursuant to 16 VSA 165.

-Commented [SB22]: This Section now has three subsections, grouped by topic or other common element.
+This Section now has three subsections, grouped by topic or other common element.

-Commented [SB23]: Added on 3.19
+Added on 3.19